AnnaT7459/9-README-generator/README.md

 n/a

 ## Usage
-n/a
+none

 ## License
-This project is licensed under the terms of the mit license.
+This project is licensed under the terms of the drop down menu here license.

 ## Contributions
-website
+do whatever you want

 ## Tests
-n/s
+test test test

 ## Questions
-For any questions, please contact [annaeturner259@gmail.com https://github.com/AnnaT7459](mailto:annaeturner259@gmail.com https://github.com/AnnaT7459).
+For any questions, please contact me at annaeturner@gmail.com https://github.com/AnnaT7459

 ---